Join Us for An Evening with Actor and Writer Joyce Bulifant '56 and Roger Perry

 About Her Memoir, My Four Hollywood Husbands

 Joyce Bulifant has lived the "Hollywood life" for nearly seven decades, and through it, experienced what few outside the entertainment world can imagine.
-While following the path of her own successful career, she managed to navigate the choppy waters of four marriages to charismatic Hollywood men: Solebury School alumnus James MacArthur '56, who played Danno on Hawaii Five-0; Edward Mallory aka Dr. Bill Horton on Days of Our Lives; William Asher, the famous director-writer-producer of I Love Lucy, Bewitched, and the Beach Party movies.
+While following the path of her own successful career, she managed to navigate the choppy waters of four marriages to charismatic Hollywood men: Solebury School alumnus James MacArthur '56 (son of Helen Hayes), who played Danno on Hawaii Five-0; Edward Mallory aka Dr. Bill Horton on Days of Our Lives; William Asher, the famous director-writer-producer of I Love Lucy, Bewitched, and the Beach Party movies.
 Her current husband Roger Perry starred in Star Trek and over 300 TV shows and films.
 He has also composed music for Barbra Streisand and Bing Crosby.

 My Four Hollywood Husbands is a rare peek into what happens off the screen.
 It's a story of love, a lasting love that is woven through the fabric of the world of entertainment.
 It's also a story about perseverance and overcoming obstacles — and that happy endings are indeed possible.